Last Updated: November 21, 2019 2:54AM

 Transcreation is about recreating the emotional impact and meeting the content objective from one language to another.
 Transcreation is not about equivalence of language, it is about the transfer of a concept.
 So, we need to look at it like it is a piece of content created uniquely for each new market.

 Like creating content for the first time, before it comes into being there is a process.
-Whether a thought leadership piece or part of a campaign to help promote a new product, the content has an objective.
+Whether a thought leadership piece or part of a marketing campaign to promote a new product, the content creation has an objective.
 Similarly, transcreation has a purpose in the local market, e.g. increase brand awareness or generate new sales leads.
 As the purpose of the transcreated content is defined, the next step is to get the most suitable talent.

 Transcreation requires much more engagement than translation.
 Consider the amount of collaboration that will go into creating source copy, researching the market, understanding the end consumers, the purpose of the messaging, and the content’s communication objectives.